-The maximum value of current that a breaker can interrupt without facing any damage is called interrupting or rupturing capacity of circuit breaker.
+The maximum value of current that a breaker can interrupt without facing any damage is called interrupting or rupturing capacity of the circuit breaker.

 They are also rated in MVA.
 It is the product of interrupting current and rated voltage.

 The main challenge in a circuit breaker is to extinguish the arc within the shortest time possible.
-For that various mechanisms are employed in various types of circuit breaker.
+For that various mechanisms are employed in various types of the circuit breaker.

-Basic construction includes separation of contacts in an insulating medium.
+Basic construction includes the separation of contacts in an insulating medium.
 Insulating medium extinguishes the arc produced between the contacts when the breaker opens and provides insulation between the contacts and from each contact to earth.